 Such phases let UI designers for iterating and testing on their ideas rapidly and inexpensively and get sign-off from stakeholders.
 Besides, this is not exclusively applicable to brand-new products.
 These four phases can be applied to new versions or interface updates too.

 Mockups are a crucial part of the designing thinking procedure as they answer vital visual questions (such as color, layout, and hierarchy) and let designers commence high-fidelity prototyping.
-It also offers engineers a visual reference to start the development stage.
+They also offer engineers a visual reference to start the development stage.

 When to use UI Mockups?